Old Mackinaw (WAGB 83) freshly painted for decommissioning ceremony

 orange suit at left.

-which draws water from beneath the ice ahead, both weakening the ice and
+bow propeller which draws water from beneath the ice ahead, both weakening

-sending water along the sides of the hull and reducing ice friction.
-The
+the ice and sending water along the sides of the hull and reducing ice

-Mackinaw also has a heeling system which can shift nearly 112,000 gallons
+friction.
+The Mackinaw also has a heeling system which can shift nearly

-of ballast water from side to side in 90 seconds, allowing a rocking motion
+112,000 gallons of ballast water from side to side in 90 seconds, allowing

-women.
-The last members of the ship's compliment will left the Mackinaw
+men and women.
+The last members of the ship's compliment will left the

 Mackinaw Maritime Museum (IMMM).

-Guard ships since W.W.II.
-During the war, to avoid problems that could
+to all Coast Guard ships since W.W.II.
+During the war, to avoid problems

-arise from a Navy and Coast Guard ship having the same number on their
+that could arise from a Navy and Coast Guard ship having the same number

-bows, a "W" was painted before the number to signify the ship as a Coast
+on their bows, a "W" was painted before the number to signify the ship

-Guard ship.
+as a Coast Guard ship.
 The "AGB" is for Arctic Glacier Breaker.
-The Polar Rollers
+The Polar

-(Polar Star, Polar Sea) and Healy are also WAGB's.
-The "AGB" is for
+Rollers (Polar Star, Polar Sea) and Healy are also WAGB's.
+The "AGB"

-Arctic Glacier Breaker.
-The Polar Rollers (Polar Star, Polar Sea) and Healy
+is for Arctic Glacier Breaker.
+The Polar Rollers (Polar Star, Polar Sea)

 "Guardian of the Great Lakes"